ksaaskil/shc-python-tools/docs/source/index.rst

    $ pip install -e .

 The command installs the library and its dependencies listed in ``setup.py``.

+If you wish to use Python package to compute the force constants, you need to have

 I will later also add the package to PyPI so one can simply do ``pip install sdhc``.